jupyter-book/mystmd/docs/index.md

 1. the MyST markup language, which is a superset of [CommonMark](https://commonmark.org/) (a standard form of Markdown);
 2. the MyST abstract syntax tree (AST), which is the datastructure of a document after it has been parsed, and can be used in transforming and rendering content; and
-3. a set of unittests that can be used to test implementations of MyST (e.g. in Python and Javascript).
+3. a set of unit-tests that can be used to test implementations of MyST (e.g. in Python and Javascript).

 ## MyST Markup Language